 Cheng et al., (2013) point out that the CF's dynamic tie to the CM is not yet a component of the conventional model of ITRF.
-Since the dynamic tie of the CF to the CM has not received formal, international agreement, nor has it been introduced into the ITRF by the IERS, this effect is not at a stage for empirical application as a geophysical correction, and therefore is not included as a correction of the ICESat-2 surface returns from CM to the CF frame.
+Since the dynamic tie of the CF to the CM has not received formal, international agreement, nor has it been introduced into the ITRF by the IERS, this effect is not at a stage for empirical application as a geophysical correction.